 Her communications training extends to a huge number of clients in the public and private sector.
 She works as a voice over artist (BBC One, UKTV Gold, Living TV) and a continuity and features writer.
 Siân began her career as an actress before moving to Hong Kong for 6 years where she became a broadcaster for RTHK radio and local terrestrial channels ATV and TVB as well as a PR Manager for CNN Asia Pacific.

 Deborah was trained by BBC TV as a journalist and presenter.
 She read the local and national news on BBC1, was a presenter on Newsroom South East and Business Breakfast and a news anchor on BBC World.
-She has presented specialist monthly TV programmes for professional bodies (e.g. the Surveyor's & Architect's Channels) for the last 15 years as well as chairing dozens of conferences for Lloyd's and the insurance market on complex technical issues.
+She has presented specialist monthly TV programmes for professional bodies (e.g. the Surveyor's & Architect's Channels) for the last 15 years as well as chairing over 100 conferences, mainly for legal firms and the insurance market, so truly understands the challenges of bringing corporate messages to life and making them memorable.

-Deborah specialises in delivering Presentation Skills training for Media First, using journalistic techniques to bring business concepts to life and make your messages more memorable, leaving you energised, inspired and so much more confident in your strengths as a presenter.
+Deborah specialises in delivering Presentation Skills training for Media First, using journalistic, theatrical and psychological techniques to ensure you come across with authority, integrity and personal warmth.
+You'll leave energised, inspired and so much more confident in your strengths as a presenter.

 Keme Nzerem is an award-winning news and current affairs television correspondent and presenter who has worked for Channel 4 News and ITV News for two decades.